-That the text of the consolidated annual accounts for 2015 of GAMESA CORPORACIÓN TECNOLÓGICA, S.A., authorised for issue by the Board of Directors at its meeting held on 24 February, 2016, is the content in the preceding 87 sheets of unstamped paper, on the obverse only, and the consolidated balance sheet, consolidated income statement, consolidated statement of changes in equity, consolidated statement of cash flows and notes to the consolidated financial statements, for authentication purposes, bear my signature and that of the Chairman of the Board of Directors.
+That the text of the consolidated financial statements for 2015 of GAMESA CORPORACIÓN TECNOLÓGICA, S.A. authorised for issue by the Board of Directors at its meeting held on February 24, 2016 is the content of the preceding 46 sheets of unstamped paper, on the obverse only, and the consolidated balance sheet, consolidated income statement, consolidated statement of changes in equity, consolidated statement of cash flows and notes to the consolidated financial statements, for authentication purposes, bear my signature and that of the Chairman of the Board of Directors.

-The directors listed below hereby so ratify by signing below, in conformity with Article 253 of the Spanish
+The directors listed below hereby so ratify by signing below, in conformity with Article 253 of the Spanish Limited Liability Companies Law.